conversejs/converse.js/docs/source/configuration.rst

 When `use_system_emojis`_ is set to ``false``, then this is the URL from where image files for displaying emojis will be fetched.

-If you've run ``make dev``, then these files are also available in ``./node_modules/twemoji/2/``, which means you can avoid the CDN and host them yourself if you wish.

 enable_muc_push
 ---------------